myonathanlinkedin/job_board_app/README.md

    - Contains the core business logic and rules
    - Defines entities (like Job) and value objects (like JobType)
    - Technology-agnostic and has no dependencies on external frameworks
+   - Currently implemented only for the Job domain

 2. **Application Layer**:
    - Contains use cases that orchestrate the flow of data to and from the domain entities